Maria Kuncewiczowa

-Maria Kuncewiczowa (Samara, Russian Empire, 30 October 1895 - 15 July 1989, Lublin, Poland) was a Polish writer and novelist.
-Kuncewiczowa's works span from short stories to novels to radio novels to literary diaries.
+Maria Kuncewiczowa (30 October 1895 – 15 July 1989) was a Polish writer and novelist.
+Kuncewiczowa's works range from short stories to novels, radio novels and literary diaries.

 Early life

-Maria Kuncewiczowa was born on October 30, 1895 in Samara, Russian Empire.
+Kuncewiczowa was born on October 30, 1895, in Samara, Russian Empire.
 Her parents had been exiled to Russia for involvement in the January 1863 Polish Insurrection, and the family returned to Warsaw when she was 2 years old.
 Her parents were members of the Polish intelligentsia class, or the impoverished educated class.
 Her mother was a violist who gave up her career to raise a family, which was one thing that drew Kuncewiczowa to music in her early life.
 She studied music and literature in Kraków, Warsaw and Paris before she chose a literary vocation.

 Kuncewiczowa, née Szczepańska, married Jerzy Kuncewicz, a Polish lawyer, writer, and activist, in 1921, and one year later, gave birth to her son, Witold Kuncewicz.

 Career in Poland

 Kuncewiczowa published her first work, Pro Arte et Studio, in 1918 under her maiden name.
 She had published under pseudonyms for the magazine Le Lierre.
 Kuncewiczowa began working with the Polish PEN Club in the early 1920s, publishing translations of major works in foreign languages.
 Kuncewiczowa remained an active member of the PEN Club for the rest of her life.

 Kuncewiczowa's major breakout was in 1927 when she published her first collection of short stories, Przymierze z Dzieckiem (Covenant With a Child), which is a collection that explores birth, motherhood, the connection between a mother and her child.
 These stories remain true to Kuncewiczowa's later exploration of themes concerning the psychology of women, ideas of femininity, and motherhood.
 Her second major work, Twarz Męzczyzny (A Man's Face, 1928), deals with similar issues of femininity, desire, and sexuality.

-Kuncewiczowa's most popular work is Cudzoziemka (The Stranger, 1936), which was translated into several foreign languages and quickly gained her national and international recognition.
+Kuncewiczowa's most popular work is Cudzoziemka (The Stranger, 1936), which was translated into several languages and quickly gained her national and international recognition.
 She drew inspiration for this novel from her mother, who gave up her career as a violinist to raise a family.

 In 1938, she was awarded the Gold Laurel (Złoty Wawrzyn) of the Polish Academy of Literature.